-A. Only the signatories and invited signatories may terminate this Agreement.
-If this Agreement is not amended as provided for in Stipulation XXIII, or if any signatory or invited signatory proposes termination of this Agreement for other reasons, the signatory or invited signatory proposing termination shall notify the other signatories and invited signatories in writing, explain the reasons for proposing termination, and consult with the other parties to seek alternatives to termination.

-B. Should such consultation result in an agreement on an alternative to termination, the signatories or invted signatory shall proceed in accordance with that agreement.

-C. Should such consultation fail, the signatory or invited signatory proposing termination may terminate this Agreement by promptly notifying the other signatories, invited signatories, and concurring parties in writing.

-D. Beginning with the date of termination, Caltrans or FHWA shall ensure that until and unless a new agreement is executed for the actions covered by this Agreement, such undertakings shall be reviewed individually in accordance with 36 CFR §§ 800.4-800.6.
+- 1. Only the signatories may terminate this Agreement.
+If this Agreement is not amended as provided for in Stipulation XX.D, or if any signatory proposes termination of this Agreement for other reasons, the signatory proposing termination shall notify the other signatories and invited signatories in writing, explain the reasons for proposing termination, and consult with the other parties to seek alternatives to termination. - 2.
+Should such consultation result in an agreement on an alternative to termination, the signatories shall proceed in accordance with that agreement. - 3.
+Should such consultation fail, the signatory proposing termination may terminate this Agreement by promptly notifying the other signatories, invited signatories, and concurring parties in writing. - 4.
+Beginning with the date of termination, Caltrans or FHWA shall ensure that until and unless a new agreement is executed for the actions covered by this Agreement, such undertakings shall be reviewed individually in accordance with 36 CFR §§ 800.4-800.6.